AI IconToolbarShare ui

 Developing awareness is critical to distinguishing between the two.
 It involves asking ourselves questions and delving into the motives behind our choices.
 In teaching these distinctions to our kids, we're not just explaining the meaning of a word.
 We're providing them with a valuable life lesson.

 As parents or educators, we lead by example.
-By showcasing the difference between needs and wants in our own lives, we help our children develop critical thinking skills.
+By showcasing the difference between needs and wants in our own lives, we help our children develop critical thinking skills and have more control over decisions related to personal finance.
 We describe how services and goods can fulfill basic needs or cater to our desires.
 This understanding becomes a guiding principle, allowing people to make informed decisions that align with their values.

 So, let's talk about more than just the difference between needs and wants.
 Let's actively demonstrate it and, in doing so, help our students, family, kids, and ourselves navigate the complexities of life with wisdom and care.